STD Testing and STD Screening in NYC

 Statcare serves the Long Island residents of Nassau County, Suffolk County, Queens, Manhattan and Brooklyn, as well as the Bronx in NYC.
 If you have any questions about any conditions we treat or services we offer, call (917) 310-3371 today.

-Do your homework and be careful.
 Online companies that offer STD tests typically use cheaper, less reliable ones.
-Since each specific test has a different sensitivity, specificity, and reliability, it’s better to use an in-person certified doctor.
-Online websites typically sell STD kits or packages for cash or credit card gain.
+Since each specific one has a different sensitivity, specificity, and reliability, it’s better to get tested for STDS in person by a certified doctor.
+Online websites typically sell STD home test kits or packages for cash or credit card gain.

 Do your research before choosing an online company that offers STD Screening (or better yet, don’t go down that road).
-Look out for the following 9 red-flags:
+Look out for the following red flags:

-- It is just a website, not a real licensed business in the State of NY; There’s no listing with the NYS Department of Health.
-They may claim to have several thousand locations nationwide, yet have not one in NY (or “under the same name”).
+- It is just a website, not a real licensed business in the State of New York.
+There’s no listing with the NYS Department of Health.
+They may claim to have several thousand locations nationwide, yet have not one in NY (or under the same name).

-- They ask you to search by zip code so they can refer you to some ordinary lab for a commission.
+- They ask you to search by zip code so they can refer your urine or blood tests to some ordinary lab for a commission.

-- They feed on search words, such as: “std check”, “express testing” “confidential testing” or “priority testing”.
-The best search term to use is “STD clinic near me” to get clinics in your area, those which you can easily visit to determine if they offer legit services.
+- They are generated by search words, such as “std check”, “express testing”, “confidential testing”, or “priority testing”.
+The best search term to use is “STD clinic near me” to get results in your area, those which you can easily visit to determine if they offer legit services.

-- They ask you to pay for a package price first.
+- They ask you to pay for a package price first before you can get tested for gonorrhea, chlamydia, or any other STDs or STIs.

-- When you look for actual reviews by real patients from the community, there are no reviews on Google for that local business listing.
+- When you look for actual reviews by real patients from the community, there are no reviews on Google for that local business listing or they use dummy photos and fake reviews.

-- Their business page on Bing or Google has the search word as their business name instead of the actual lab name (for example, “Confidential” or “Priority” or “Rapid” or “Plush”).
+- Their business page on Bing or Google has the search word as their business name instead of the actual lab name (for example, “Confidential”, “Priority”, “Rapid”, or “Rush”).

 - They don’t offer diagnosis and treatment or follow-up steps after you pay for the test.
-They’re off the hook for providing you the cheapest STD Test alternative (not the best or the most reliable).
+They’re off the hook for providing you with a “cheap” STD Testing alternative (not the best or the most reliable).

 Choose Statcare For STD Testing & STD Screening